Chocolate, Orange, and Almond Olive Oil Cake

 To highlight the taste of the olive oil in the cake, use one of the more pungent varieties.
-Just make sure you select oil that you really like, since you will taste it even after the cake is baked.
-From Vegan Chocolate: Unapologetically Luscious and Decadent Dairy Free Desserts by Fran Costigan © 2013, Running Press.
+Just make sure you select oil that you really like, since you will taste it even after the cake is baked Recipe from Vegan Chocolate: Unapologetically Luscious and Decadent Dairy Free Desserts by Fran Costigan © 2013, Running Press.
 Reprinted by permission.
 Photos by Kate Lewis.

 Makes one (8 1/2 -inch / 21-cm) Cake, 8 to 10 servings

 - 3 ⁄4 cup (99 g) organic all-purpose flour

 - 1⁄2 cup (70 g) organic whole wheat pastry flour

 - 3 ⁄4 cup (159 g) organic granulated sugar

 - 1⁄2 teaspoon fine sea salt

 - 1⁄2 cup (60 g) ground roasted unpeeled whole almonds, divided